 I did talk to my boyfriend again toward the end of the day, so I had been right that he was alive.
 He was trying to figure out how to get home.
 We talked about people he could contact.
 Places he could stay that night.
 I didn’t know then if he was coming home that night.
 Ultimately, he walked home and walked through the door looking as he always did after work, which surprised me.
 The only difference was that he had walked, that he was not wearing a tie, and that he had quite a story to share.
 And I just felt numb.

 What I remember now about the days following was that it felt as if someone close to me had died, but there was no process for the death.
 No funeral.
 No sitting shivah.
 No mourning or grieving process that I could recognize.
 I knew a lot of people who were there that day.
 Of course, there were a lot of people who died, but I didn’t know any of them.
 All of my friends and colleagues survived.

 Those first few days there were people calling trying to get in touch with my boyfriend.
 Important people wanted him to tell his story.
-He didn’t want to.
+He didn’t want to discuss it with anyone.
 He just wanted it all to go away.
 He began having nightmares.
 Neither of us was going in to work because our offices had been damaged so badly.
 And we really weren’t talking about it much at all.
 I think we probably just wanted everything to go back to normal.
 What was normal?